 Use the name to whom payment is made or owed.

-The name for an Address Book record is the full name of the person associated to the address book entry.
-Person includes an individual, corporation, limited liability company, labor organization, association, firm, partnership, joint stock company, club, organization, or other combination of individuals having collective capacity.
+The name for an Address Book record is the full name of the Person associated to the address book entry.

 Generally, do not use acronyms or initials in place of the full name of the payee unless the acronym or initials are the full name or registered business name of the payee.